Why Are "Zero-Kilometer Used Cars" So Sensitive?

 • Financial phenomena reflecting payment pressure, such as lengthening accounts receivable cycles, are gradually increasing.

-• The frequency of using certain financial instruments (such as bill mortgages, etc.) is rising.
+• The use frequency of certain financial instruments (such as note mortgages) is rising.

 • In some used car markets, listings for vehicles in nearly new condition appear relatively concentrated.

-Although these signals themselves cannot directly prove sales data fraud, they constitute external observational clues regarding the reliability of key variables and warrant further scrutiny.
+While these signals themselves cannot directly prove sales data fraud, they constitute external observational clues regarding the reliability of key variables, warranting further scrutiny.

 These variables might be "weak signals" in the model.
-But as long as the core variable—actual sales volume—cannot be confirmed or is tampered with, the entire system enters the statistical uncertainty interval of data distortion.
+However, as long as the core variable—actual sales volume—cannot be confirmed or is manipulated, the entire system enters a statistical uncertainty interval of data distortion.

-Yet, the "0-kilometer used car" phenomenon shatters a cognitive illusion:
+However, the phenomenon of "0-kilometer used cars" shatters a cognitive illusion:

 The most transparent data can also be the most easily contaminated.